seamplex/wasora/doc/reference.md

 Available schemes for $n>1$ are:

  * nearest, $f(\vec{x})$ is equal to the value of the closest definition point
- * shepard, weighted average of close definition points
+ * shepard, [inverse distance weighted average definition points](https://en.wikipedia.org/wiki/Inverse_distance_weighting) (might lead to inefficient evaluation)
- * modified_shepard, weighted average of close definition points
+ * shepard_kd, [average of definition points within a kd-tree](https://en.wikipedia.org/wiki/Inverse_distance_weighting#Modified_Shepard&#39;s_method) (more efficient evaluation provided `SHEPARD_RADIUS` is set to a proper value)
  * bilinear, only available if the definition points configure an structured hypercube-like grid.
-If $n>2$, `SIZES` should be given.
+If $n>3$, `SIZES` should be given.

 For $n>1$, if the euclidean distance between the arguments and the definition points is smaller than `INTERPOLATION_THRESHOLD`, the definition point is returned and no interpolation is performed.
 Default value is square root of `9.5367431640625e-07`.
-The radius of points to take into account in `shepard` is given by `SHEPARD_RADIUS`.
+The initial radius of points to take into account in `shepard_kd` is given by `SHEPARD_RADIUS`.
+If no points are found, the radius is double until at least one definition point is found.
+The radius is doubled until at least one point is found.
 Default is `1.0`.
 The exponent of the `shepard` method is given by `SHEPARD_EXPONENT`.
 Default is `2`.
-When requesting `bilinear` interpolation for $n>2$, the number of definition points for each argument variable has to be given with `SIZES`, and wether the definition data is sorted with the first argument changing first (`X_INCREASES_FIRST` evaluating to non-zero) or with the last argument changing first (zero).
+When requesting `bilinear` interpolation for $n>3$, the number of definition points for each argument variable has to be given with `SIZES`, and wether the definition data is sorted with the first argument changing first (`X_INCREASES_FIRST` evaluating to non-zero) or with the last argument changing first (zero).
 The function can be pointwise-defined inline in the input using `DATA`.
 This should be the last keyword of the line, followed by $N=k\cdot (n+1)$ expresions giving $k$ definition points: $n$ arguments and the value of the function.
 Multiline continuation using brackets `{` and `}` can be used for a clean data organization.
 See the examples.